 How we work

-Common Home of Humanity is headquartered at the Centre for Legal and Economic Research (CIJE) of University of Porto, and headquartered at Geophysical Institute of University of Porto, as a development of the research project "Common Home of Humanity: a legal construction based on Science".
-An Executive Board provides strategic guidance and oversees Common Home of Humanity’s activities.
-It is currently supported by the Portuguese Ministry of Environment as well as the Municipalities of Porto, Gaia and Guimarães.
+Common Home of Humanity is based the Centre for Legal and Economic Research (CIJE) of University of Porto, and headquartered at Geophysical Institute of University of Porto, in Gaia , as a development of the research project "Common Home of Humanity: a legal construction based on knowlegde".